-In managing the Fund, the portfolio manager seeks to exploit inefficiencies in the small-cap market through fundamental bottom-up research conducted by the investment adviser's and sub-adviser's research staff.
-The portfolio manager looks for companies that, in his opinion, are high in quality or improving in quality.
-The portfolio manager takes a long-term perspective when selecting companies and the quality focus typically leads him to companies benefitting from structural growth or structural change.
+Investment decisions for the Fund are made primarily on the basis of fundamental research.
+The portfolio managers utilize information provided by, and the expertise of, the investment adviser's research staff in making investment decisions.
+The portfolio managers look for companies that, in their opinion, are high in quality or improving in quality.
+The portfolio managers take a long-term perspective when selecting companies and the quality focus typically leads them to companies benefitting from structural growth or structural change.
 Sought after company characteristics may include: a business model with identifiable competitive advantage(s)/barrier(s) to entry, a scalable market opportunity, a solid balance sheet, and a strong management team with a history of good capital allocation.
-Such companies typically exhibit high or improving returns on capital, strong free cash-flow generation, and positive or inflecting earnings.
-The portfolio manager also employs a disciplined valuation framework in pursuit of attractive risk adjusted returns.
-The portfolio manager seeks to manage investment risk by maintaining broad issuer and industry diversification among the Fund's holdings, and by utilizing fundamental analysis of risk/return characteristics in securities selection.
-The portfolio manager may also consider financially material environmental, social and governance factors in evaluating an issuer.
-These considerations may be taken into account alongside other fundamental research in the securities selection process.
-Securities may be sold if, in the opinion of the portfolio manager, the price moves above a fair level of valuation, the company's fundamentals deteriorate, or to pursue more attractive investment opportunities.
+Such companies typically exhibit high or improving returns on capital, strong free-cash-flow generation, and positive or inflecting earnings.
+The portfolio managers also employ a disciplined valuation framework in pursuit of attractive risk adjusted returns.
+The portfolio managers seek to manage investment risk by maintaining broad issuer and industry diversification among the Fund's holdings, and by utilizing fundamental analysis of risk/return characteristics in securities selection.
+Securities may be sold if, in the opinion of the portfolio managers, the price moves above a fair level of valuation, the company's fundamentals deteriorate, or to pursue more attractive investment opportunities.
+The portfolio managers may also consider financially material environmental, social and governance factors in evaluating an issuer.
+These considerations may be taken into account alongside other fundamental research in the investment selection process.